Ramy-Badr-Ahmed/Random-Simplex/README.md

 This repository contains a function that utilises the Dirichlet distribution method to generate points on the `(n−1)`-dimensional simplex.
 The `randomSimplexMatrix.m` generates `m x n` matrices where each row is a random sample from the `(n−1)`-dimensional simplex, i.e., it produces vectors where each element is a non-negative number and the sum of all elements in each vector is 1.

-This notation ensures that each vector vv lies on the (n-1)-dimensional simplex.

 ### Methodology

 1. **Generation of K Unit-Exponential Distributed Random Draws**: